 During a dental filling procedure, the dentist may administer a local anesthetic to ensure you don’t experience any pain or sensitivity during the procedure.
 Once you feel the anaesthetic taking effect, the dentist will use a small drill to remove decay and bacteria from your tooth and clean the area thoroughly to ensure there is no bacteria or moisture remaining.
 The dentist will then use a combination of different materials to ensure the filling is bonded to your tooth surface and set the filling using a blue light.
 The final part of the filling is to polish the filling so it’s comfortable when you bite and run your tongue over it.

 Prevention is absolutely the best form of treatment, At Affinity Dentistry Deakin, our highly skilled dental practitioners and oral health therapist pride themselves in taking a preventative approach for restorative and aesthetic restorations.
-Brushing a home twice per day and flossing every day in addition to regular dental visits significantly reduces your risk of developing tooth decay/dental caries and many other oral health problems. contact us now to book your dental check-up and clean in Deakin, Canberra.
+Brushing a home twice per day and flossing every day in addition to regular dental visits significantly reduces your risk of developing tooth decay/dental caries and many other oral health problems. contact us now to book your dental check-up in Deakin, Canberra.